- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 We don’t know because Gartner provides little in the way of detail.

 - If Fiori is not a SAPGUI replacement, as I covered in detail in my previous article, and if a customer wants to use another mobile and custom UI application provider (like a FreedomApps, or Kony, etc.) Then how is it that Fiori is unavoidable?

-- If customers don’t want to use HANA, and as the vast majority of Fiori apps only work with HANA, then is Fiori still inevitable?
+- If customers don’t want to use HANA, and as the vast majority of Fiori apps only work with HANA, is Fiori still inevitable?

-- I have been testing Fiori’s performance and have been communicating these problems to clients (as covered in the article Why is Fiori So Slow?).
+- I have been testing Fiori’s performance and communicating these problems to clients (as covered in the article Why is Fiori So Slow?).
 If Fiori is never able to meet minimum performance requirements, is Fiori still inevitable?